California Wildfires Help and Information Center

 Local Assistance Centers

 Local Assistance Centers are open in affected counties to provide a wide variety of services and assistance to individuals and families.
-Each county's Local Assistance Center's location and hours of operation are listed below.
+You can contact you local county to determine the location and hours of operation.

 Locating Residents Evacuated from State Licensed Community Care Facilities